frankhaege/personal-webpage/content/authors/admin/_index.md

     url: https://www.ul.ie/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Legislative Politics, European Union Politics, and Historical Political Development.
+bio: Senior Lecturer at the University of Limerick.
+Interested in Legislative Politics, European Union Politics, and Historical Political Development.

 # Interests to show in About widget
 interests: